BrenoFlag/MyWebsite/src/content/blog/website-design-packages-—-what’s-included-and-how-to-choose-one.md

     </div>
     <div class="faq-item">
       <h3>How long does a website project take?</h3>
-      <p>Most projects take 2–4 weeks depending on content readiness and complexity.
+      <p>Most projects take 2–4 weeks depending on content readiness and scope.
 Communication is direct, so timelines stay predictable.</p>
     </div>
   </section>

   <section id="cta">
     <h2>Ready to Elevate Your Online Presence?</h2>
     <p>
       Your website should do more than exist — it should elevate your business.
-Every Elevate project combines design precision with technical depth, delivering websites that load instantly, stay secure, and rank naturally on Google.
+      Every project we take on reflects the same mission that started Elevate: making custom, high-performing websites simple and accessible for small businesses.
     </p>
     <p>
       <a href="https://elevatewebsitesdesign.com/contact" class="cta-button">Schedule your free consultation</a>